Noahbrown26/Portfolio-1.0.0/README.md

 -TODO: Currently I am working on adding a picture of myself to the landing screen.

--TODO: Working on fixing the project pictures / display in the projects section.

 -TODO: Will Add a Resume to my Portfolio once its updated.

 ## Table of Contents